temporalio/temporal/docs/architecture/speculative-workflow-task.md

   3. Speculative

 Every Workflow Task ships history events to the worker.
-It must always contain the two events `WorkflowTaskScheduled` and `WorkflowTaskStarted`.
+It must always contain the two events `WorkflowTaskScheduled` and `WorkflowTaskStarted` (must be last!).
 There might be some events in-between them if they came in after the Workflow Task was scheduled but not yet started (e.g. when the Workflow worker was down and didn't poll for Workflow Task).

 A **normal Workflow Task** is created by the server when it needs a Workflow to make progress.
 If the Workflow Task fails (i.e. worker responds with a call to `RespondWorkflowTaskFailed` or an error